Understanding the product development process

 This stage is about filtering out the less viable ideas so you can devote all your resources to the ones with the most potential.
 To do this:

-• Set criteria – Write down a list of criteria that each idea must be assessed with, such as customer need, potential market size, cost of development, existing competitors opens in new window, or how it fits with your objectives.
+• Set criteria – Write down a list of criteria that each idea must be assessed with, such as customer need, potential market size, cost of development, existing competitors, or how it fits with your objectives.

 • Use traffic lights – Set a red, amber and green colour for how attractive the idea is in each criteria.
 For example, low cost might be green, whereas lots of existing competitors might be coloured red.
 Ideas with more greens are more attractive to take to the next stage.